Mechanical impact tests

 Packaging off-cuts tests

-- Variable height tests to assess packaging resistance.
+Variable height tests to assess packaging and product resistance

 Standards applicable to mechanical impact tests